lyft/scoop/README.md

 4. `goBack` - navigate to previous screen.
 5. `goUp` - Go to parent view controller specified in the ParentController attribute of the current view controller.

 Router does not render views.
 Router just emits an event that you can listen to in order to render the specified screen.
-Within Scoop we provide the extensible view SimpleUIContainer that you can use to render view controllers and transitions.
+Within Scoop we provide the extensible view UIContainer that you can use to render view controllers and transitions.

 View controller
 ===============